grosser/ultra_pow_list/Readme.md

     # or separate
     UltraPowList.make_loadable 'plist'

+    # ... whatever you want to do with these libs ...

+    require 'textpow'
     require 'uv'
-    ... whatever you want to do with these libs ...
+    puts Uv.syntaxes.join( ", " )
+    puts result = Uv.parse( 'some text', "xhtml", "css", true, "amy")

 TODO
 ====